The Scientific Revolution

 Article

-From Ptolemy to Copernicus to Galileo, thinkers have debated what the Universe looked like for centuries.
-How did we move from an Earth-centered view to one with the Sun at the center?
+From Ptolemy to Copernicus and Galileo, thinkers have debated what the Universe looked like for centuries.
+Ultimately, scholars moved from an Earth-centered model to a Sun-centered model.
+How did we get there?

 Materials